Using environment modules

 Individual software modules can be loaded and unloaded easily using

-command, which dynamically modifies the user’s shell
+the module command, which dynamically modifies the user’s shell

 environment as needed.